d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 decoder_blk(X, state)[0].shape
 ```

-Now we construct the entire Transformer decoder
+Now we construct the entire transformer decoder
 composed of `num_layers` instances of `DecoderBlock`.
 In the end,
 a fully-connected layer computes the prediction